EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Evaluation

 \subsection{Results with Identical Coding Problems}

-As we discussed in Section~\ref{sec:models}, the efficiency metrics are calculated based on all the correctly generated code.
-However, different LLMs may have different correctness regarding the same coding problem.
+In \cref{tab:end2end}, we directly calculate the efficiency of the correct code for each model.
+However, different LLMs may have different correctness for the same coding problem.
 As a result, the results for different LLMs in \cref{tab:end2end} are based on different coding problems.
-This part investigates such threat by analysing the efficiency results with identical coding problems.
-In other words, we focus on analyzing problems that are correctly addressed by all LLMs.
-Due to the limitation of open-sourced LLMs in generating correct code, we focus on closed-source models. \cref{tab:filter_problems} shows the results with 113 problems that are correctly addressed by all the 8 closed-sourced LLMs.
-We observe that GPT-4-turbo is still the best model in code efficiency, similar to the distribution observed in \cref{tab:end2end}.
-For instance, in the filtered set of problems, GPT-4-turbo requires only \textbf{2.34x} the total memory and \textbf{1.34x} the execution time compared to the canonical solution.
-It is also observed that GPT-4 demands significantly more total memory usage (\textbf{133.61x}) compared to other models.
-This increased requirement could be attributed to one or a few problems where GPT-4 requires more total memory usage (e.g., requires \textbf{14818.60} MB*s for the max NTMU code).
+In this section, we mitigate such threats by by analyzing the efficiency results with identical coding problems.
+In other words, we focus on analyzing problems correctly addressed by all LLMs.
+Since open-source LLMs do not have overlap for the tasks that are correctly generated, we only report results on closed-source LLMs only.
+The evaluation results are shown in \cref{tab:filter_problems}, which contains 210 problems that have been correctly addressed by all closed-source LLMs.
+The evaluation results demonstrate that the results of each metric are slightly different from those shown in \cref{tab:end2end}.
+Overall, \textbf{GPT models outperform Claude models in code efficiency, with GPT-4 achieving the highest efficiency as measured by most efficiency metrics}.